ben-grande/qusal/salt/sys-cacher/README.md

 not Whonix based.
 No changes are made to Whonix templates, and updates to those templates will not be cached.

+The caching proxy supports Debian derivatives (not Whonix) and Arch Linux.
+Fedora support was dropped due to unreliability of the mirror mechanism of zchunk checksums when caching packages.

 ## Installation

 Installation may take a long time as it will target all templates unless you